michal-bures/memory-leak-demo/README.md

 npm start -- --chart --leak-objects
 //usage example: leak javascript objects and see how it affects memory metrics
 ```

-This will print available options for specifying what to demonstrate and what to show

 ## How node.js manages memory